 r--is other permission.
 Only

-Change User Permission
+Change File and Folder User Access Permission

 Now those provided information to understand file and directory permissions is enough.
 We will change single directory permission in this example.
 We will change user permission of file named